joedski/musings/NodeMCU/Journal 2019-05-05 - mDNS Query Support in NodeMCU Lua.md

 - A check for Flags-1 `TRUNC = 0x02`, which tells us something got truncated somewhere.
 If yes, bail.
 - A check of Answer Count.
 If it's 0, bail, because there are no answers.
 - If everything is fine, parse the answers!

+## Other Details

+### On Domain Names an Character Strings

+Domain Names and Character Strings are sorta defined (referred to as `<domain-name>`s and `<character-string>`s respectively) in _Section 3.3.
+Standard RRs_ of [RFC 1035](https://tools.ietf.org/html/rfc1035.html).

+- A Domain Name is defined as "a series of labels", terminated by "a label of zero length".
+    - This is why Domain Names are frequently rendered with a terminal `.`, like `_printer._tcp.local.`
+    - A Label is defined in _Section 3.1.
+Name space definitions_ as "a one octet length field followed by that number of octets".
+        - A Label's Length Field cannot exceed the value 63, as the 2 MSB are reserved and must both be 0.
+    - An additional restriction of 256 octets total is imposed on the entire Domain Name.
+        - Where "total" here means "including both length-field octets and content octets."
+- A Character String is similar to a Domain Name, but without the MSB restriction: it's "a single length octet followed by that number of characters."
+    - It's "treated as binary information, and can be up to 256 characters in length (including the length octet)."

+The definition of a Character String is important when you consider various Resource Record Types.
+Most important to me, at least, is the TXT Type, whose RData is defined as "One or more `<character-string>`s".